Housing industry commentators are divided whether the Reserve Bank of Australia’s decision yesterday meant they were comfortable, calm or panicking.

 board announced yesterday afternoon it would leave the official cash rate on hold for the tenth consecutive month at a record low 2.5%.

-board has a high degree of comfort with the current cash rate of 2.5%, given an environment where competing factors are influencing Australia's overall economic performance,” said Housing Industry Association chief economist Dr Harley Dale.
+“The RBA board has a high degree of comfort with the current cash rate of 2.5%, given an environment where competing factors are influencing Australia's overall economic performance,” said Housing Industry Association chief economist Dr Harley Dale

 “It is encouraging that today the bank confirmed the message that interest rates are on hold for a considerable period of time.
 A period of stability will maintain a positive environment for residential construction activity to boost economic growth throughout 2014 and into next year.”